Digest Week 5 Michaelmas Term 2020

 The Oxford Character Project warmly invites you to an Oxford-wide leadership discussion in the wake of the US election: ‘Leading beyond the crisis.
 The event will feature eminent commentators David Brooks (New York Times) Gwendolyn Dubois Shaw (Smithsonian National Portrait Gallery) and Elizabeth Kiss (The Rhodes Trust) and will explore the kind of leaders and leadership we need to face the challenges of our time.

-Register here.
+Further information here.
 The event will also be live streamed via our website.

 Twitter : @Oxfordcharacter